 Whip up this robust gravy to complement beef.
 You can make the gravy from scratch or use the drippings and juices from roast beef to make pan gravy (see below).
 The recipe evolved from my basic Hasty Gravy, which is plentiful and can be prepared in advance.
-Gluten-free?
-Click here.
-Need a gravy guide?
+Want it gluten-free?
+Try: Hasty Mushroom & Port Gravy (Gluten-Free).
+Need an all-purpose gravy guide?
 Hop on My Gravy Train.

 1 tbsp (15 mL) extra virgin olive oil

 8 oz (250 g) cremini mushrooms, sliced (3-1/2 cups/875 mL)

 1 tsp (1 mL) or more kosher salt

 1/4 cup (60 mL) unsalted butter

 1/2 cup (125 mL) all-purpose flour (2-1/4 oz/65 g)

 1 tsp (5 mL) thyme leaves

 1/4 tsp (1 mL) freshly ground black pepper